abhaynayar/obsidian/labs/insecurebankv2.md

 We can use drozer module `app.broadcast.sniff` to sniff the required intent.

-The action to be sniffed is `<action android:name="theBroadcast"/>`.
+The action to be sniffed is `<action android:name="theBroadcast"/>`

-Therefore the drozer command required will be: `dz> run app.broadcast.sniff --action theBroadcast`.
+Therefore the drozer command required will be: `dz> run app.broadcast.sniff --action theBroadcast`

 But, after I run the change password functionality on my phone, drozer fails to register any broadcast intents.
 If anyone knows why this might be happening, do let me know.